A Brief History of the National 42 Players Association (N42PA)Foreword:

 The 42 International Players Association (42IPA) spun off from the N42PA in 2007 to expand some member objectives that began in 2006.
 Resultant membership in the N42PA fell off accordingly.
 The timing was not yet ready, and the 42IPA effort was subsequently abandoned.
 (Currently, tournaments sanctioned by the N42PA are confined mostly to Texas and New Mexico, with participants from Oklahoma and as far away as Idaho.)

-There are also numerous 42 clubs listed at the N42PA Facebook Page: Abilene, Austin, Bandera, Blanco, Canyon, Curry County NM, Fort Worth, Houston, Liberty Hill, Madisonville, Mount Vernon, et al. The National 42 Players Association has been active in keeping the game alive and encouraging new local clubs to start up.
+There are also numerous 42 clubs listed at the N42PA Facebook Page: Abilene, Austin, Bandera, Blanco, Canyon, Curry County NM, Fort Worth, Houston, Liberty Hill, Madisonville, Mount Vernon, et al. Other locations are shown on Twitter, @N42PA.
+The National 42 Players Association has been active in keeping the game alive and encouraging new local clubs to start up.

 Many thanks to the N42PA board members, past and present, who provided information.
 The internet, e.g., the Wayback Machine and www.N42PA.org, was also very helpful.
 If you have additional information (or corrections), please email me.